KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 This article describes the KeyboardKit styling engine.

-While native iOS keyboards provide few ways to customize the look and feel, KeyboardKit-based keyboards can be customized to great extent.
+While native iOS keyboards provide few ways to customize the look and feel, KeyboardKit keyboards can be customized to great extent.

-[KeyboardKit Pro][Pro] unlocks a powerful theme engine and many themes.
+[KeyboardKit Pro][Pro] unlocks a theme engine and many themes.
 More information about Pro features can be found at the end of this article.